thuijskens/thuijskens.github.io/_posts/2018-11-13-useful-code-is-production-code.md

 ## Well-documented code

-After you have set up your project in a reproducible way, take the following steps to ensure that it is easy for other people to read through it.
+After you have set up your project in a way that will support reproducibility, take the following steps to ensure that it is possible for other people to read and understand it.

 - Adopt a **common project structure**.
-  - A common structure will make it easy for both new team members, as well as other colleagues, to understand your codebase.
+  - A common structure will make it easy for both members of your team, as well as other colleagues, to understand your codebase.
   - The specifics of the project structure again don't matter much, just choose one and stick with it.
 The below are great starting points.
 The templates from [Cookiecutter](http://drivendata.github.io/cookiecutter-data-science/) and [Satalia](https://github.com/Satalia/production-data-science) are great starting points.
 - Choose a **coding style convention**, and configure a linter to enforce it (potentially pre-commit).
   - Enforcing code conventions will make it easier for other people to read your codebase.
 I would recommend using something like [PEP8](https://www.python.org/dev/peps/pep-0008/), as many people in industry will already be familiar with it.
-  - Enforcing coding conventions using a pre-commit linter can be good, as the programmer will not have to worry too much about the conventions during programming, as the linter will pick it up.
+  - Enforcing coding conventions using a pre-commit linter can be good, as the programmer will not have to worry too much about the conventions during programming, because the linter will pick it up.
-  - Using a linter will avoid pull requests (PR) that are littered with coding style comments.
+  - Using a linter will avoid pull requests (PRs) that are littered with coding style comments.
 These PRs are the worst to both review and receive a review for.
   - *Example*: [black pre-commit plugin](https://github.com/ambv/black) or [yapf](https://github.com/google/yapf).
 - **Use Sphinx** to automatically create the documentation of your codebase.
-  - Pick a common docstring format, I personally prefer [NumPyDoc](https://github.com/numpy/numpydoc), but there are others.
+  - Pick a common docstring format.
+I personally prefer [NumPyDoc](https://github.com/numpy/numpydoc), but there are others.
 Again it does not matter which one you choose, just choose one and stick with it.
+Configure your IDE to use that docstring format, so that it will automatically create a template when you write a new function or class.
   - Use `sphinx-quickstart` to get a set of out-of-the-box configuration files, or copy the ones from [my repository](https://github.com/thuijskens/production-tools/tree/master/docs).
   - Using Sphinx can seem daunting at first, but it is one of those things that you set up once and then copy the default configuration files around for from project to project.